syncfusion-content/wpf-docs/wpf/PropertyGrid/Collection-Editor.md

 If you want to restrict the user to add or remove the items in the collection type properties, handle the [CollectionEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyGrid.html#Syncfusion_Windows_PropertyGrid_PropertyGrid_CollectionEditorOpening) event and set the [CollectionEditorOpeningEventArgs.IsReadonly](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.CollectionEditorOpeningEventArgs.html#Syncfusion_Windows_PropertyGrid_CollectionEditorOpeningEventArgs_IsReadonly) property value as `true`.
 The default value of `CollectionEditorOpeningEventArgs.IsReadonly` property is `false`.

-N> You cannot able to add or remove the items into the collection type properties.
+N> You will not be able to add or remove the items into the collection type properties.
 But, you can edit and save the existing items that are available in the collection type properties.

 {% tabs %}
 {% highlight C# %}